Food Safety Incidents

 Salmonella Bacterial Strains has been detected in Fishery And Seafood Products.

-On February 12, 2025, the U.S. Food and Drug Administration (FDA) reported the detection of Salmonella bacterial strains in fishery and seafood products originating from Nicaragua.
-This incident falls under the category of bio-contaminants, which poses potential health risks associated with the consumption of contaminated food products.
+On April 2, 2025, the U.S. Food and Drug Administration reported the detection of Salmonella bacterial strains in fishery and seafood products originating from the Philippines.
+This incident falls under the category of control and is classified as a bio-contaminant hazard.
+The presence of Salmonella in food products can pose significant health risks, making it crucial for consumers and suppliers to be aware of this issue.

 • Incident: Salmonella Bacterial Strains has been detected in Fishery And Seafood Products.